AGnar11100/Web-Applications/README.md

-These are the project I did in Web Applications (CSE 183) @ UCSC taught by Luca de Alfaro.
+These are the project I did in Web Applications (CSE 183) @ UCSC taught by Luca de Alfaro Spring 2020.

+Final Grade: A-

 Technolgies: py4web which uses javascript, Bulma CSS, and python. bottle.py is the db